 Transforming the way medical products are developed, evaluated, and manufactured

-The FDA defines Regulatory Science as “the science of developing new tools, standards, and approaches to assess the safety, efficacy, quality, and performance of all FDA-regulated products.”
+The The U. S. Food and Drug Administration (FDA) defines Regulatory Science as “the science of developing new tools, standards, and approaches to assess the safety, efficacy, quality, and performance of all FDA-regulated products.”
 The FDA has launched a number of programs to enhance the translation of research into products that benefit patients and improve the success rate of safe and effective products.
 More information can be obtained through the FDA's strategic plan which explains the vision and importance of this exciting new field

 News, Events, and Funding Opportunities

 Georgetown University and PhRMA Announce Fellowship in Regulatory Science

 Georgetown University Program for Regulatory Science & Medicine (PRSM) and the Pharmaceutical Research and Manufacturers of America (PhRMA) is offering a new postgraduate training program in regulatory science.
 Deadline for applications was June 30th.
 Direct questions to: firstname.lastname@example.org.

 Regulatory Science Competition Winners Present Ideas to FDA

 University of Rochester student David Brodell and University of Maryland graduate student Chelsea Virgile traveled to the Food and Drug Administration campus in Silver Spring, Maryland to present their winning "America's Got Regulatory Science Talent" competition proposals.
 Read more on our research blog.